truenas/documentation/content/Contributing/IssueReporting/JiraIssueReporting.md

 For users concerned about data privacy, iXsystems provides a link to a secure file attachment ticket where you can upload files with sensitive information like a system debug or screenshot of network connections.

 After submitting a bug report, Jira sends a confirmation email with a link to your Jira issue ticket.
-The Jira issue ticket includes a link to the **TrueNAS Private File Attachments** area where you can upload the debug file, any other images or logs you kept private.
+The Jira issue ticket includes a link to the **TrueNAS Private File Attachments** area where you can upload the debug file and any other images or logs you kept private.
 Link the private file upload ticket to your Jira issue report before you save the private upload file ticket.

 Only authorized individuals can access files attached to private file upload tickets!